brekk/mad-notes/notes/Data Types/Array.md

 ---
-aliases:
+aliases: []
-  - Array type
-  - Array
 tags:
   - reference
   - prelude
 ---
+##### Synopsis
+- Madlib has a specialized Array type which is designed for performance, but at the cost of safety.
+It eschews several of the considerations that have been built into Lists, chiefly [[Limit Mutation|in-place mutation]] and [[Make Invalid States Unrepresentable|unsafe access]].

 Madlib uses [[List|Lists]] as a collection type in most circumstances.

-Madlib has a specialized Array type which is designed for performance, but at the cost of safety.
-It eschews several of the considerations that have been placed upon Lists, chiefly [[Limit Mutation|in-place mutation]] and [[Make Invalid States Unrepresentable|unsafe access]].

 ## Construction